-Trade and other receivables are carried at cost, less provision for doubtful debts, and are usually due within 30 days.
+Trade and other receivables are carried at original invoice amount, less provision for expected credit loss, and are usually due within 30 days.

 Collectability of trade and other receivables is reviewed on an ongoing basis.
 Individual debts that are determined to be uncollectable are written off when identified.